codeaudit/SayKitSDK/Tour/01-overview.md

 SAYConversationManager.systemManager()
 ````

 Much like `UIWindow` for UIKit, the manager acts as the logical root of the user interface, administering and coordinating both the input (listening) and output (speaking) roles of the conversational UI.
+Also, much like `UIWindow`, you can safely ignore it's presence most of the time after doing some minor configuration at app launch.

 To be more concrete, let's introduce the systems that the manager is in charge of coordinating.